lzl257/measure_risk_aversion/src/documentation/original_data.rst

 Documentation of the different datasets in *original_data*.

-In the original data section you would store the raw data, which you should not manipulate to ensure reproducibility.

-If you want to include multiple data sets, you can also create subfolders for the sake of a clear structure.

 Contents of original data (from `OECD iLibrary <https://www.oecd-ilibrary.org/>`_):

 ``gross_claims.csv``: All types of aggregate claims for all OECD countries